Tattoo Artist History

 Shortly after working there I worked as a waitress, cocktail server, barista, sales person at a clothing store and finally as a fire sprinkler designer all the while tattooing at night in my home.
 This went on for 4 years and after being laid off from my designing job I decided I wanted to tattoo full time.
 For several months I worked on paintings for a portfolio to show around town.
 Many shops told me that I couldn't have an apprenticeship for many different reasons.
 It was a hard time.
 One shop told me that they don't allow woman tattoo artists in their shop!

 A rough start working in tattoo shops didn't stop me.
-After working at a few strange locations around Las Vegas and Reno, Wade Bone walked into my shop and gave me a break.
+After working at a few strange locations around Las Vegas and Reno, a shop owner in Reno walked into my shop and gave me a break.
 I studied tattoos and drawing more everyday and after several years established a nice clientele that I enjoyed making art for.
-Several years and shops go by and then in 2012 I traveled to Bakersfield, CA and then to Costa Rica, where I tattooed for 8 months bartering tattoos for stays in hostels.
+Several years and shops go by and then in 2012 I traveled to Costa Rica, where I tattooed for 8 months bartering tattoos for stays in hostels.
 In mid 2013 I resumed my job at Valor Parlor in Reno where I tattooed for another 2 years before Valor closed doors.
 I then worked half a year at South Town Tattoo Collective before moving to Seattle.
 I tattooed at Deep Roots Tattoo and Body Piercing for about 7 months where my tattooing continued to improve.
 After a winter vacation in Hawai'i and visiting family in Portland, I was summoned to Santa Cruz, CA by a past coworker to come check out the scene there.
 I worked at Illuminati Tattoo right off the famous Santa Cruz beach boardwalk for a year and really enjoyed creating a peaceful space for my clients to come to and for me to make art in.

 I have worked at many other shops as a guest artist and I have also enjoyed tattooing at trade shows in the past.